vincentgigliobianco/Machine_learning_course/README.md

-## A course presentation including :
+## A course presentation in french including :
 -  maths notions for linear regression, logistic regression and gradient descent
 - linear regression, logistic regression and gradient descent